 4. The progress dialog box will appear displaying the current processing status.
 To cancel the processing click the Cancel button.

-5. After camera alignment is finished, the estimated camera positions and a sparse point cloud will be displayed in the Model view.
+5. After camera alignment is finished, the estimated camera positions and a tie point cloud will be displayed in the Model view.

-A new feature has been implemented in the Metashape version 1.7.0. - Components.
+A new feature has been implemented in Metashape version 1.7.0. - Components.
+Some additional details about components can be found in the following article - Connected components in the camera alignment procedure.
 If some image subsets of the dataset are not aligned with each other, they will be grouped into individually aligned parts (so-called "Components"), which will be displayed in the chunk's contents of the Workspace pane:

 To align components with each other manually use markers.
 To switch the display in the Model view to the desired component double-click on its label in the Workspace pane.